google-parfait/tensorflow-federated/docs/api_docs/python/tff/framework/transform_postorder.md

 #### Returns:

-The result of applying `transform` to parts of `comp` in a bottom-up fashion.
+The result of applying `transform` to parts of `comp` in a bottom-up fashion, along with a Boolean with the value `True` if `comp` was transformed and `False` if it was not.

 #### Raises: